Kitware/fletch/README.rst

 When building large and complex projects it can be difficult to obtain all the required dependent libraries and get them to build and work together.
 Many of the projects in the first list above depend on many of the projects in the second list above.
-If you naively build OpevCV and VXL, for example, each may provide its own copy of libjpeg, libtiff, etc.  This is not a problem for the individual projects, but when you try to build a project, like KWIVER, against both of them you end up with conflicts from linking to multiple
+If you naively build OpenCV and VXL, for example, each may provide its own copy of libjpeg, libtiff, etc.  This is not a problem for the individual projects, but when you try to build a project, like KWIVER, against both of them you end up with conflicts from linking to multiple